dmitrykulakovfrontend/dmitrykulakovfrontend/README.md

 </div>

 <div align="center">
-Hey!

-I’m Dmitry Kulakov, a Software Engineer, who specializes in front-end development.
-I love to work with people and build web applications.
+Hi there!
+I'm Dmitry Kulakov, a software engineer with a focus on front-end development.
+I enjoy working with people and creating web applications.
+My passion for coding allows me to turn ideas into tangible and user-friendly experiences for users to enjoy.In my spare time, I love to stay up-to-date on the latest developments in the tech industry and explore new technologies to improve my skillset.

 Want to know more about me?
 [Here my portfolio.](https://dmitrykulakov.vercel.app/)
 </div>